 Introduction

 With the increased focus on data-intensive research, statistical computing has become foundational in many science fields; however, the gap between education in the sciences and computation has become more evident, particularly in the environmental and life sciences.
 With the growth in computational power, the complexity of scientific models has followed, multiplying the computational, mathematical, and statistical expectations of researchers' abilities.
-Because of the importance of computational knowledge and abilities, some universities have started to require undergraduate science students to enroll in an introductory programming course (Rubinstein & Chor, 2014), while others are providing computing bootcamps for quantitative methods (Stefan, Gutlerner, Born, & Springer, 2015).
-However, little is known on how and where these students are acquiring their statistical computational skills.
+Because of the importance of computational knowledge and abilities, some universities have started to require undergraduate science students to enroll in an introductory programming course (Rubinstein & Chor, 2014), while others are providing graduate students with computing bootcamps for quantitative methods (Stefan, Gutlerner, Born, & Springer, 2015) or requiring graduate level statistics coursework for degree completion.
+However, little is known on where and how graduate students are acquiring the computational knowledge necessary to implement statistical analyses in their field.

-The intention of this study is to describe and understand what factors impact how environmental science graduate students gain computational knowledge and the ability to reason through statistical and computational applications in their disciplines.
+The intention of this study is to describe and understand what factors impact how environmental science graduate students gain computational knowledge and the ability to reason through applications of statistical computing in their disciplines.
 Here we address these primary research questions:

-What factors (e.g., attitude, background, course content) impact how graduate environmental science students gain computational knowledge and the ability to reason through computational applications in their disciplines?
+Where do graduate environmental science students gain the computational knowledge necessary to implement statistical analyses for applications in their disciplines?

-2. How do these factors inhibit or foster students' computational understandings and abilities across different backgrounds?
+How do student backgrounds differ in the impacts of these factors on inhibiting or fostering students' computational understandings and abilities?

-The subjects of this study are graduate students enrolled at a mid-size university in the Rocky Mountains, where the two-semester graduate statistics sequence Methods of Data Analysis I and II is required for the completion of a master’s degree in many environmental science fields such as Ecology, Land Resources and Environmental Sciences, Animal and Range Sciences, and Plant Sciences.
-This terminal statistics sequence aims to prepare graduate students for the statistical and computational problems they may face as researchers and practitioners.
+The subjects of this study were graduate students enrolled at a mid-size university in the Rocky Mountains, where the two-semester graduate statistics sequence Methods of Data Analysis I and II is required or highly recommended for the completion of a master’s degree in many environmental science fields such as Ecology, Land Resources and Environmental Sciences, Animal and Range Sciences, and Plant Sciences.
+However, this terminal statistics sequence often serves as the sole computational course, and thus indirectly prepares graduate students for the statistical and computational problems they may face as researchers and practitioners.
 Though the term “environmental science” refers to a specific discipline in the literature, in this paper we will refer to the large assortment of fields the Methods of Data Analysis course sequence services as “environmental science.”
 In examining the experiences environmental science graduate students face when acquiring computational skills, the present study seeks to capture a more in-depth understanding of the successes and shortfalls these students face when procuring computational knowledge and skills.

+We begin by describing the areas of research literature that specifically address the computational training of undergraduate and graduate students in the life sciences.
+We then describe the qualitative study implemented to explore where graduate environmental science students acquire the skills necessary to complete statistical computing applications in their field.
+The results presented reveal both the prevailing resources these students employ when faced with computational problems beyond their understanding, and articulate the path students follow when seeking computational assistance.

-Computing and the Sciences
+Computing and the environmental Sciences

 Research in computational abilities of environmental science majors is in its infancy, with only a handful of institutions performing research that specifically addresses the computational training necessary to prepare students for careers post undergraduate or graduate school.
 In this section, we discuss briefly three areas of the research literature that informed this study.
-First, we review the literature on the foundational role computation has in mathematics and the sciences.
+First, we review the literature on the foundational role computation has in the sciences.
 We then discuss the research efforts on curriculum design for introductory computing courses for non-computer science students.
 Finally, we describe one institution’s development and implementation of computational training for graduate students in the biological sciences.

-Importance of Computing in Mathematics and the Sciences
+Importance of Computing in the Sciences